Biodiversity

 conservation and monitoring

-EDC BINHI implements its Biodiversity Conservation & Monitoring Program (BCMP) to safeguard its wildlife and rich biodiversity in its geothermal reservations.
+BINHI implements its Biodiversity Conservation & Monitoring Program (BCMP) to safeguard its wildlife and rich biodiversity in its geothermal reservations.
 The BCMP is led by an in-house team of wildlife biologists and foresters in partnership with expert groups such as the University of the Philippines Institute of Biology (UP-IB), Silliman University in Negros Oriental, and the Philippines Biodiversity Conservation Foundation, Inc. (PBCFI) in Negros Occidental.

 A Turquoise Flycatcher (Eumyias panayensis)